Global existence and non-uniqueness for the Cauchy problem associated to 3D Navier-Stokes equations perturbed by transport noise: Preliminaries

 \subsection{Mollification of the noise}

-Without loss of generality we assume that every realisation of the $\R^{|I|}$-valued driving noise $B=(B^k)_{k \in I}$ has $C^{1/2-}_{loc}$ time regularity.
+Without loss of generality we assume that every realisation of the $\R^{|I|}$-valued driving noise $B=(B^k)_{k \in I}$ has H\"older $C^{1/2-}_{loc}$ time regularity.
 Since we need smoothness of the flow during the construction, we can argue as in \cite{HoLaPa22+} and introduce a smooth mollifier $\vartheta:\R \to \R$ with support contained in $(0,1)$, and define for $t \in \R$ and some parameter $\varsigma_n>0$, $n \in \N$ to be properly chosen below:

 with the convention that $B(t-s)=B(0)=0$ whenever $t-s$ is negative.
-Notice that $B_n$ is smooth at every time $t \in \R$ and it is identically zero for negatives times, being the mollification one-sided.
+Notice that $B_n$ is smooth at every time $t \in \R$ and it is identically zero for negatives times, being the support of $\vartheta$ contained in $(0,1)$.
 Finally, define $\phi_n$ as the unique solution of the integral equation

 Notice that $\phi_n(x,t)= \phi_n(x,0) = x$ for $t<0$, and for every fixed $t \in \R$ the map $\phi_n(\cdot,t)$ is measure preserving.
 We extend the flow $\phi$ defined by \eqref{eq:flow} to $t<0$ similarly.